GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 + You can run the code by the script MainController.py, this includes all the mothods which are discribed above.
 + You have to choose between functionalities of the code, <b>Train, test, Synthesis,categories ,Evaluate categories </b>
-+ Yoy can generate new npy_files with the blender files. blend. when you open one of the blender file you can run code from blender scripts to visualize or generate new npy_files.
++ You can generate new npy_files with the blender files which have blend suffix. when you open one of the blender file you can run code from blender scripts to visualize or generate new npy_files.
 + we have all ready npy_files with bones and vertices information because these are nessecery for the Dataset initialization.
 + If you want to train or test a model, you must execute Test or Train.
 + By default we train the LSTM_Encoder_Decoder_Attention.
 WE can change this if you change the name of the initialization of the models at the MainController.py script